Haraj-backend/hex-monscape/README.md

 In the early days of Haraj, we used to assign project ownership to a single developer.
 So every developer in the team will own at least one project.
 However we made a mistake by not setting up common standards on how to write code in Haraj.
 So every developer in the team will write code based on their own style.

-Usually our developers will stay for quite a long time (> 5 years) before they left.
+Usually our developers will stay for quite a long time (~5 years) before they left.
 So when a developer left the team, usually he/she already owned several projects that valuable for Haraj business.
 The problem is since the projects written by the developer's own style, no one in the team could easily take over those projects. 😅

-This is why one of the biggest engineering issue in Haraj is code maintainability and the solution for this issue is non other than to set up common standards on how to write code in Haraj.
+This is why one of the biggest engineering issue in Haraj is code maintainability and the solution for this issue is none other than to set up common standards on how to write code in Haraj.
 This is where [Hexagonal Architecture](./docs/reference/hex-architecture.md) comes into play.

 ## Game Design